Our Story

 Growing with the Community

-2012: The Buddha Lounge was converted into a third studio to support workshops and expanded programming
+2012: The Buddha Lounge was converted into a third studio, the Blue room, to support workshops and expanded programming

-2019: The third studio was transformed into a Himalayan salt room, with softly lit pink salt blocks lining the walls—now home to restorative classes and small group experiences
+2019: The blue room studio was transformed into a Himalayan salt room, with softly lit pink salt blocks lining the walls—now home to restorative classes and small group experiences

 2025: Infrared heat panels were added to the Green Studio.
 Other changes included a refreshed lobby and hallway spaces, improved storage for props, and a simplified student registration experience.